 Bradley-Turner Leadership ScholarsThe deadline to apply for the 2017 Bradley-Turner Scholarship has passed.
 Please contact Jen Rentschler, Director of the Center for Leadership and Service, with any questions.

-Crane ScholarshipApplications for the William Moore Crane Leadership Scholarship are currently closed.
+Crane ScholarshipApplications for the William Moore Crane Leadership Scholarship are due by 5pm on Wednesday, August 23rd.
 Please contact Jen Rentschler, Director of the Center for Leadership and Service, with any questions.

 Mission and Purpose

 We believe that leadership and service are interconnected.
 These concepts, built upon a foundation of self-inquiry, require individuals to embark on an authentic, life-long journey of leadership learning and active citizenship.
 This journey is characterized by continuous discovery as we all continue to develop the capacity to lead and serve.
 By connecting to our innermost selves we are better able to identify compelling community needs and work to create positive change.
 Leaders have a responsibility to create inclusive communities that respect the dignity and worth of all people and to act with integrity.

 The Center for Leadership & Service empowers students to intentionally engage in leadership learning and practice active citizenship.